kyma-project/rafter/README.md

 ## Overview

 Rafter is a solution for storing and managing different types of files called assets.
 It uses [MinIO](https://min.io/) as object storage.
 The whole concept of Rafter relies on Kubernetes custom resources (CRs) managed by the [Rafter Controller Manager](./cmd/manager/README.md).
-The CRs include:
+These CRs include:

 - Asset CR which manages a single asset or a package of assets
 - Bucket CR which manages buckets
-- AssetGroup CR which manages a group of Asset CRs of a specific type to make it easier to use and abstract webhook information
+- AssetGroup CR which manages a group of Asset CRs of a specific type to make it easier to use and extract webhook information

 Rafter enables you to manage assets using supported webhooks.
 For example, if you use Rafter to store a file such as a specification, you can additionally define a webhook service that Rafer should call before the file is sent to storage.
 The webhook service can: